So-Easy Magnetized Drill Hack

 Self-Cleaning BrushesJust hang your brush in a jar of solvent: water for latex paint, and mineral spirits or paint thinner for oil-based.
 Using a clamp, suspend the brush in the jar with the bristles fully submerged almost to the ferrule, but not touching the bottom of the jar.
 The finish will slide off the bristles and settle on the bottom of the jar.
 If you're using paint thinner or mineral spirits, set the jar outside to keep fumes out of your house.
 Be sure it's away from children and pets.
 After a day or two, remove the brush and give it a thorough rinse in clean solvent. — Pat Gustafson.
 Plus: Check out our other paint brush cleaning tips here.

 Roller Reach StickLoading and unloading your truck can be time-consuming and tiresome, especially when you have to climb in and out of the bed multiple times.
 Here’s a solution: Use an extension pole with a paint roller attachment to pull or push items with your feet on the ground.
 This tool takes up little space, so you can keep it in your truck at all times.
 It’ll save you time, and save your back! — Terry Crawford.
 Any roller head with work for this tool, as long as it’s large enough to hook around items that you haul in the back of your truck.
 Adding a roller cover makes the tool more gentle for pushing and pulling items that you don’t want scratched.
-Bonus: Here are seven more essential items to always keep in your truck.

 Less-Mess Paint Can LidsIt’s no secret that painting projects are messy, especially when pouring paint from the can into a smaller container or roller tray and then re-sealing the lid.
 Here’s one way to prevent paint from spattering all over the place when you close the lid of the paint can: Cover it with a rag or paper towel.
 The rag will collect the paint splatters, not your clothes!
 To avoid denting the rim and lid of the paint can when you pound it closed with a hammer or mallet, lay a wood block sized just larger than the diameter of the paint can across the rag and hammer the center of the block.
 Rotate the block a few times, hammering in the center each time to seal the lid.
 Plus: Cutting in is tough to master.
-But these tips will definitely help.

 Touch-Up BottleWhen there's only a little bit of latex paint left in the can and I want to save it for touch-ups, I put a half-dozen marbles in an empty water bottle and pour in the leftover paint.
 When I'm ready to do a touch-up, I shake the bottle and the marbles mix the paint.
 A roll of tape with a rag draped over it helps hold the bottle steady while I pour the paint into it.
 Just be sure to use a funnel or you'll have a mess on your hands. — Ron Hazelton.